 “Sorry to keep you waiting,” he says jovially as he pries the doors apart with a crowbar.
-The elevator has lodged itself in between two floors, and he’s crouched down on the floor above you.
+The elevator is lodged in between two floors, and he’s crouched down on the floor above you.
 He extends an arm to help you climb up through the gap.

 “The name’s Kiefer Sutherland,” he says when he’s pulled you out.
 He offers his hand to handsome-elevator-man, who waves him off, and proceeds to hoist himself out of the elevator with his stupid muscular arms.
 You would really prefer not to resume your conversation with him, if you can avoid it.
 So you thank Kiefer Sutherland hastily and escape down the hallway before you have to endure a lecture about Canadian election law.

 When you reach the House of Commons chamber, you collapse into a chair next to your friend, Mabel.

 It’s a relief to see a friendly face.
 Mabel represents the Northwest Territories and her office is next to yours, so she’s sort of taken you under her wing.
 All of the other members of Parliament seem to know each other, and the cavernous room is noisy with hundreds of people greeting each other after a long recess.

 “How has your day been so far?”
 Mabel asks cheerily.

 “I almost died in an elevator.”

 “That’s terrible!
 We lose so many MPs in elevator accidents.”

 “Then I was trapped in there all morning with this big stupid handsome jerk.”

 Mabel makes a sympathetic tsk! sound.
 You’re about to start telling her the whole story, when you let out a gasp.
 There he is—the guy from the elevator—just a few yards away from you.
 Or meters, actually.
 Wait, is it meters or metres?

 “Oh no, that’s him!” you whisper, deliberately leaving out any reference to the exact distance.
 “That’s the guy from the elevator!”

 “Which one?”
 Mabel cranes her neck.

 She gives you a funny look.
 “That’s Justin Trudeau,” she says.
 “You know, the prime minister?”

 Your stomach sinks.
 It feels like you’re in that falling elevator all over again.